sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/5000 - concepts/1600 - file-types.md

 ## Notes

 - When extracting from image file formats, Sensible ignore OCR or OCR preprocessor settings you configure in the document type or SenseML configuration.
-- For TIFF documents, SenseML that attempts to return a rendered page returns an error, including:
+- For TIFF documents, SenseML methods that attempts to return a rendered page returns an error, including:
-        - pixel-based methods, such as Box, Checkbox, Signature, and image coordinates found with the Document Range method
+     - pixel-based methods, such as Box, Checkbox, Signature, and image coordinates returned by the Document Range method
      - Key/Value method
      - Fixed Table and Table methods with the Stop parameter specified.
 Use the Text Table method as an alternative.